The Childhood Cancer Blog

 Fatherhood for me boils down to all things that I did not expect to happen; but that did happen, anyway.

-Like one day, 15 years ago, my wife and I were sitting in a hospital conference room waiting for a team of doctors to tell us what was wrong with our son.
+Like one day, over 15 years ago, my wife and I were sitting in a hospital conference room waiting for a team of doctors to tell us what was wrong with our son.
 They passed us a box of tissues and then told us Tony had cancer and had to begin treatment immediately.
 I did not expect to ever be in that room or start this journey.

 I never expected to be living in a Ronald McDonald House while my son was in treatment for cancer, its side effects and complications.
 I did not expect to ever learn what chemotherapy does to the body of a child or that children often receive higher doses than adults.
 I did not expect to ever eat Thanksgiving dinner on a disposable plate while my son was on the other side of the door enduring a T cell transfer therapy.
-I didn’t expect for him to spend the equivalent time of one full year over his 18 years inpatient in the hospital.
+I didn’t expect for him to spend the equivalent time of one full year inpatient in the hospital.
 I didn’t expect my son during an eight-month hospital stay, to be in an induced coma for five weeks and wake up being unable to move anything but his eyes.
 Nor did I ever expect to have a son nicknamed “Bad A$$” by one of his doctors, because he survived.

 I really never expected, while my son is sleeping, to still be checking that he is breathing.